fllaryora/CNN-and-C-/README.md

 $$a_i = f \left( vk \right)$$

 So, looking backwards, I can say Those entries could correspond to axons of other neurons.

+## The activation function

+What form, or rather, what is the nature of this function?
+The activation function is the transfer function between neurons.

+The answer is that there is no single activation function used, and the activation function is selected according to the desired behaviour by experimentation.

+Please see the page: https://github.com/fllaryora/CNN-and-C-/blob/main/Activation_function.md